slievr/compounds_api/README.md

 ## api

 A full list of api routes can be obtained by navigating to `/` on the web service.
-While running the container with `MIX_ENV=test`.
+While running the container with `MIX_ENV=dev`.

 As by default the container is running in prod mode the routes have been added below